 If you are building a long-term collaboration, it can be helpful to break your work into phases, perhaps 12-18 months in length.
 Consider creating a Gantt chart of the phases to offer a quick visual of all the activities that must be carried out and aligned over time.

-Below is a tutorial on creating a Gantt chart, that contains a free downloadable Excel template:
+Try this tutorial on creating a Gantt chart, that contains a free downloadable Excel template.

 Online Communication Platforms

 Open and frequent communication can be aided greatly by the having the right tools in place.
 Many collaborations benefit from setting up a simple communication strategy that is easy to maintain and prioritizes transparency and efficiency.
 Utilizing an online platform can enable you to give everyone access to all the information your collaboration creates.

 There are many online platforms designed to help teams and collaborations work together.
 Below are two platforms that are free – cost is often a barrier for collaborations – and we want you to know there are highly effective tools that won’t cost anything.

 Slack is an interactive communications platform that allows for group messaging, private messaging, file sharing, and much more.
 Slack offers both free services as well as inexpensive packages with enhanced features.